The scientist E. O. Wilson has asserted that:-

 of humility, or justice, or charity, which the old ignorant saints had taught him, was still forever true.

-It may be that such a consideration of the Science versus Religion debate as is offered on our pages has some definite potential as a decisive challenge
+It may be that such a consideration of the Science versus Religion debate, featuring examples of the sorts of arguments advanced by those inclined to accept Science or Religion, as is offered on this page has some definite potential as a decisive challenge

 to the "New Atheism" of Richard Dawkins and others.